pallada-92/pedestrian/README.md

 The main data structure is a binary prefix tree where keys are binary representations of path costs (of fixed length `TREE_H * TREE_X`).
 All path costs are supposed to be integer numbers.

+Each node correspons to `TREE_D` consequtive entries of `tree_t` type in the `tree` array.
+Each entry contain id of child tree node or zero if child is not yet created.
+Tree entries start from index 1 (because index zero corresponds to missing nodes).

+On the last level entries contain pixel coordinates which have corresponding calculated path cost.
+If there are several pixels with same path cost, they form linked list by using `next_cell` array.

+Tree nodes are never destroyed.

 | constant | description |
 | -------- | ----------- |
 | `TREE_D` | number of children of each tree node |